harel-coffee/xiFAIMS-auto/README.md

 - shap analysis for the xifaims analysis

+## feature selection

+There a couple of feature selection steps involved in the xifaims script.
+We use the YAML files in the parameters folder (parameters/faims_all.yaml) to define the different feature sets:

+- minimal -> minimal set of features
+- smaller -> more features
+- small -> even more featues
+- structure -> add structural biopython features
+- all -> all features discussed

 ### running xirt
 To run the various experiments with xiRT, navigate to the bash folder and simply run the run_xirt.bat.
 This script will run a combination of parameters for xiRT (regression, ordinal) +-